Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

 my_tab(1) is 21

-Note the use of the constructor again on line 5, without this we would get the same Oracle error as before (ORA-06531 Reference to uninitialized collection).
+Note the use of the constructor again on line 5, without this we would get the same Oracle error as before

-In this case we have created a PL/SQL nested-table with no elements, so we have to use EXTEND method to create one or more NULL elements in the table ( in this example we created two) .
-If we don't specify the number of elements to create, then just one will be created.
+created a PL/SQL nested-table with no cells so we have to use EXTEND method to create one or more

-We can also optionally specify that each new element should be set to the same value as an existing element as in this next example in our PLSQL tutorial.
+We can also optionally specify that each new element should be set to the same value as an existing

 SQL> DECLARE